TheMonk2121/ai-dev-tasks/PRD-B-1060-Academic-Citation-Quality-Gates.md

 - **Risk 5**: Academic source database becomes outdated or inaccessible

 ### How do we handle it?
-- **Mitigation 1**: Implement configurable quality thresholds with gradual enforcement
+- **Mitigation 1**: Implement configurable quality thresholds with gradual enforcemen
 - **Mitigation 2**: Optimize validation algorithms and implement caching
 - **Mitigation 3**: Provide clear guidelines and automated citation assistance
 - **Mitigation 4**: Use feature flags and gradual rollout with rollback capability